erodriguezds/vuetables/README.md

 ( still working on it )

 ### Column Actions
 It's very common to have tables/lists with an "actions" column, on which you may perform several actions on the object listed (such as edit, delete, etc).
 You can easily turn a column into an "Actions" column by simply providing an array of "Action Definition Objects".
-Below is the list of available field for an Action Definition Objec
+Below is the list of available field for an Action Definition Object:

 | Field | Type | Default |  Required/Mandatory | Description |
 | ----- | ---- | ------- | ----------- | --------------------|
 | visible | bool | true | no | Sets whether the action is visible or not. |